-Experiencing the active volcanism in the park was a unique experience for us especially because this was the first active volcanic area we’ve visited in our lives.
-Same applies to hiking a volcano…
+Experiencing active volcanism in this park was very special, because this was the first active volcanic area we’ve visited in our lives.
+Same applies to actually conquering a volcano…

 A volcano which looks like a volcano

-The last (and only) eruption was in the 1600s and still there’s very few plants on Cinder Cone.
-But there’s lava beds and the colorful Painted Dunes formed by ash and lava – a very special landscape, dead and colorful at the same time.
+Its last (and only) eruption was in the 1600s, still there’s very few plants on Cinder Cone.
+But there are the black lava beds and the Painted Dunes formed by ash and lava.
+It’s a very special landscape, dead and colorful at the same time.

 Hike to the top of Cinder Cone